Travel.State.Gov > Intercountry Adoption > Country Information > Guinea Intercountry Adoption Information

-Additionally, a child must meet the definition of a Convention adoptee under U.S. immigration law in order to be eligible to immigrate to the United States with an IH-3 or IH-4 immigrant visa.
+Additionally, a child must meet the definition of Convention adoptee under U.S. law in order to immigrate to the United States on an IH-3 or IH-4 immigrant visa.

 Guinea’s Adoption Authority

 Ministry of Social Affairs, the Advancement of Women, and Children’s Affairs (The Ministry)

-The recommended first step in adopting a child from Guinea is to select an adoption service provider in the United States that has been accredited or approved, and authorized by Guinea’s Central Authority to operate in Guinea to provide intercountry adoption services to U.S. citizens.
-A primary provider must be identified in each Convention case and only accredited or approved adoption services providers may provide adoption services between the United States and Guinea.
-The U.S. accredited or approved adoption service provider will act as the primary provider in your case.
-The primary adoption service provider is responsible for ensuring that all adoption services in the case are done in accordance with The Hague Adoption Convention and U.S. laws and regulations.
-Learn more about Agency Accreditation.
+The first step in adopting a child from Guinea is to select an adoption service provider in the United States that has been accredited or approved, and authorized by Guinea’s Central Authority to operate in Guinea to provide intercountry adoption services to U.S. citizens.
+A primary provider must be identified in each Convention case and only accredited or approved adoption service providers may act as the primary provider in your case.
+Unless a public domestic authority is providing all adoption services in your case, a primary provider is required in every intercountry adoption case.
+Your primary provider is responsible for:

-2. Apply to USCIS to be Found Suitable and Eligible to Adopt:
+2. Apply to USCIS to be Found Suitable and Eligible to Adopt

-Once USCIS determines that you are “eligible” and “suited” to adopt by approving the Form I-800A, you should provide your approval notice, home study, and any other required information to the adoption authority in Guinea as part of your adoption dossier.
-Guinea’s adoption authority will review your application to determine whether you are also eligible to adopt under Guinea’s law.
+After USCIS determines that you are suitable and eligible to adopt and approves the Form I-800A application, your adoption service provider will provide your approval notice, home study, and any other required information to the Central Authority in Guinea as part of your adoption application.
+Guinea’s Central Authority will review your application to determine whether you are also suitable and eligible to adopt under Guinea’s law.

-After you accept a match with a child, you will apply to the U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) for provisional approval for the child to immigrate to the United States (Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative.
-USCIS will make a provisional determination as to whether the child meets the definition of a Convention Adoptee and will be eligible to enter the United States and reside permanently as an immigrant.
+After you accept being matched with a particular child, you will apply to USCIS for provisional approval for the child to immigrate to the United States by filing the Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative.
+USCIS will make a provisional determination as to whether the child appears to meet the definition of a Convention adoptee and will likely be eligible to be admitted to the United States.

-After provisional approval of Form I-800, your adoption service provider or you will submit a visa application to the Consular Section of the U.S. Embassy in Dakar, Senegal, that is responsible for issuing immigrant visas to children from Guinea.
+After provisional approval of Form I-800 petition, you or your adoption service provider will submit a visa application to the consular section of the U.S. Embassy in Dakar, Senegal responsible for issuing immigrant visas to children from Guinea.

-Do not attempt to adopt or obtain custody of a child in Guinea before you receive provisional approval of your Form I-800 petition AND a U.S. consular officer issues the Article 5 Letter in any adoption case.
+Warning: Do not attempt to adopt a child in Guinea before you receive provisional approval of your Form I-800 petition AND a U.S. consular officer issues the “Article 5/17 Letter” for your adoption case.